About Dorothy Dalton

 I mean, job search now is an art.
-So the art is telling a compelling narrative, science is making sure that you’re searchable and everything you do is optimized, so you know that organizations work with ATS, so it means that you have to be retrievable and then it’s push and pull marketing.
+So the art is telling a compelling narrative, science is making sure that you're searchable and everything you do is optimized, so you know that organizations work with ATS, so it means that you have to be retrievable and then it's push and pull marketing.
 So the push is everything you do yourself and the pull is driving traffic to you because you just don't know what opportunities are out there.

 So if people follow that approach, it is much more effective than hashing out the CV and sending it to a 100.
 Because you need to tailor your CV for each opportunity, you need to tailor your cover letter, you're LinkedIn profile needs to be complete and this is a message to the ladies who are gonna listen.

-Women tend to have their LinkedIn profiles not as complete as their male colleagues – so get on it now because you need to do that, so that’s really important.
+Women tend to have their LinkedIn profiles not as complete as their male colleagues - so get on it now because you need to do that, so that's really important.
 I think the final thing is Network Network Network and you know, there are lots of different stats about the opportunities that you get through networking, but it's hyped.
 So network, even if you're in lockdown, make a commitment to networking.